water-logger/MSYS2-Theme/README.md

 ## Notes

-* Every command must be ran in the directory "~"
+* Every command must be ran in the home directory.

-* I made this on Termux so this may not work
+* I made this on Termux so this may not work.